Tips | Personal Statement

 7. Before Submitting Your Final Copy

-Proofread for errors such as spelling or grammar mistakes.
+Proofread for spelling or grammar mistakes.
 Make sure you present it in a professional manner, which is neat and within the word or page limit.

 Recommended Resources from UTM Career Centre